rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 +++
-author = "RsyncOSX"
+author = "Thomas Evensen"
 date = "2020-04-16"
 title =  "Add configurations"
-description = "How to enter synchronize tasks into RsyncOSX." tags = ["add configurations"] categories = ["configurations"] lastmod = "2020-12-13"
+description = "How to enter synchronize tasks into RsyncUI." tags = ["add configurations"] categories = ["configurations"] lastmod = "2020-12-13"
 +++
 A configuration require minimum a **local catalog** and a **remote catalog**.
-After entering information about a configuration select the `Add` button to add it to RsyncOSX.
+After entering information about a configuration select the `Add` button to add it to RsyncUI.
 Continue adding new configurations until completed and configurations are saved to permanent storage after each entry.
 Select local catalog either by drag and drop or by enter text directly.
 For remote catalogs only drag and drop for local attached volumes.
 For remote server catalogs enter by text only.

 There is also an [Assist function](/post/addconfigurations/#assist) which picks up your local catalogs.
 You can also add your remote info for easy to add new tasks.